rkitover/mac-third-party-libs-tool/README.md

 `MyApp.app/Contents/Frameworks`, and fix up all dynamic linkage stuff for both the binaries and the copied dylibs.

+Linking to multiple versions of a library is now supported.

 The searching etc. can be made more flexible, PRs welcome.

 With `--list` only scan for dylibs, do not copy or link anything.